 We now turn to the sectoral results.
-Non-manufacturing shows a modest pickup in technology growth from 2.0 percent in the 1980s to 2.1 percent in the 1990s.
-Because non-manufacturing accounts for around 70 percent of private GDP, the technology non-deceleration in this sector contributes significantly to maintaining the pace of aggregate technological progress in the 1990s.
-Growth in non-durable manufacturing technology also increased slightly, from 2.0 percent for the 1980s to 2.1 percent for the 1990s.
+Non-manufacturing showed a modest pickup in technology growth from 2.0 percent in the 1980s to 2.1 percent in the 1990s.
+Because non-manufacturing accounts for around 70 percent of private-sector GDP, the technology non-deceleration in this sector contributed significantly to maintaining the pace of aggregate technological progress in the 1990s.
+Growth in nondurable manufacturing technology also increased slightly, from 2.0 percent in the 1980s to 2.1 percent in the 1990s.
 The exception to this pattern is durable manufacturing, in which the average growth rate of technology in the 1990s was 2.1 percent, a decrease of 1.4 percentage points relative to the 1980s and of 3.5 percentage points compared to the 1970s.
-This technology deceleration for durable manufacturing is somewhat puzzling, because information and communication production technology has been improving at a rapid rate during the 1990s, and Basu, Fernald, and Shapiro (2001) and many others naturally find substantial technology acceleration in the U.S. durable manufacturing sector.
+This technology deceleration for durable manufacturing is somewhat puzzling, because information and communication production technology improved at a rapid rate during the 1990s, and Basu, Fernald, and Shapiro (2001) and many others naturally find substantial technology acceleration in the U.S. durable manufacturing sector.